susanyang17/doc/docs/tutorial/database.md

 # Work with a Database
+In addition to importing & exporting xlsx files, with Keikai you can populate data from database and save it back.

 In the Budget Summary Application Demo of tutorial project, we demonstrated a simple idea to work with a database.
 Keikai allows you to use any preferred database, but you need to implement a persistence layer to communicate with your database by yourself.
 Then retrieve or save data via the persistence layer.

 Take Budget Summary Application Demo as an example, there are several classes: